 As there was an increasing consciousness on the readability of the typeface, its usage and disposition was also a target for more attention and carefulness.

 3.1.
 Line Spacing

 Something as basic as the Line Spacing - which is directly influenced by the typeface and its size - will influence the entire page.
-The creation of grid systems helped consolidating rules that make it easy for any designer to create readable text and balanced pages.
+The creation of grid systems helped to consolidate rules that make it easy for any designer to create readable text and balanced pages.

-Line Spacing - line-height in css - is, by the way, the vertical distance between different lines of text.
-This spacing can be the make or break of any text area, because making it too small or too big will result on skipping lines or reading them over and over again (everyone’s been there, and no, it’s not your fault).
+Line Spacing - line-height in CSS - is, by the way, the vertical distance between different lines of text.
+This spacing can be the make or break of any text area, because making it too small or too big will result in skipping lines or reading them over and over again (everyone’s been there, and no, it’s not your fault).